Frequently Asked Questions

 Q: Who do I call to check on questionable weather conditions that might cause total or partial closures of parks?

-A: Contact the park directly, or check the park’s website, Facebook page or Twitter feed.
+A: Check on the State Parks Alert Map.
+You can also contact the park directly, or check the park’s website, Facebook page or Twitter feed.